-- a) Remain aware of debris and sweep minor debris is needed by hand. - b) Generally sweeping machinery should be used during autumn when leaf fall is heavy and early spring after winter thaw.
-Sometimes sweeping machinery will be necessary when accumulations are spread over a large area of the pavement. - c) Manage outside activities that leave waste or drain pollutants to our pavements.
+- a) Remain aware of debris and sweep minor debris as needed by hand. - b) Generally sweeping machinery should be used during autumn when leaf fall is heavy and early spring after winter thaw.
+Sometimes sweeping machinery will be necessary when accumulations are spread over a large area of the pavement. - c) HOA roadways, driveways, and other hardscape areas will be swept. - d) Manage outside activities that leave waste or drain pollutants to our pavements.
 This involves outside functions including but not limited to: Yard sales, yard storage, fund raisers, etc. Do not allow car wash fund raiser or other activities that allow detergents or other pollutants to be wash into storm drain systems.